 Sorghum – Our small-batch sorghum syrup comes from Muddy Pond Sorghum Mill in Muddy Pond, TN.
-To learn more about this family farm click here.
+Learn more about this family farm here.

-Organic Maple Syrup – Our organic maple syrup comes from Coombs Family Farms.
+Organic Maple Syrup – Our organic maple syrup comes from Coombs Family Farms and Butternut Mountain Farm, both in Vermont.
 We use a crystalized version to provide added texture.

 Cane Sugar – Our cane sugar is 100% raw, organic, Fair Trade Certified demerara sugar.

-Chocolate – Our chocolate comes from TCHO in Berkeley, CA. TCHO takes extra care to source cocoa that exceeds the Fair Trade standards.
-Read more here.
-Note: Our TCHO chocolate comes to us in solid form.
+Chocolate – Our chocolate comes from Videri Chocolate Factory in Raleigh, NC, and TCHO in Berkeley, CA. These craft chocolatiers take immense care in ethically and sustainably sourcing their ingredients.
+Note: Our chocolate comes to us in solid form.
 We melt it down to add it to our nut butters.
-Because we use such a large amount of chocolate, in the cold winter months the chocolate can re-solidify giving our Almond Cocoa and Peanut Cocoa nut butters a harder texture.
+Because we use such a large amount of chocolate, in the cold winter months the chocolate can re-solidify giving our Chocolate Sea Salt Almond Butter or Dark Chocolate Hazelnut & Almond Butter a harder texture.
 We recommend heating the jar in a warm water bath or for 15-20 seconds in the microwave for a more spreadable texture.

 Ginger – Our Fiji Ginger is from The Ginger People.
 They work with local farmers on the island of Fiji and invested in a local processing facility to ensure opportunities for the people of Viti Levu.
-To learn more about our ginger, click here.
+Learn more about our ginger here.